k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 customers of misbehavior, wrestling with them for few thousand euro, would try to apologize as soon as proven wrong.
 Maybe even compensate for the annoyance.
-Anyway, I am happy to put this story to an end, and € 700 are not worth further complication, I know how stingy they are.
+Anyway, I am happy to put this story to an end, and € 700 are not worth further complication; I realized how stingy fourreal is as soon as I met Ms. Orgovanyi-Hanstein.

 I discover a couple of other interestingly things from this inspections.